 What’s worse is that you’ll be seeing all kinds of special offers and promotions, just like you would in Amazon’s Kindle e-book readers and Fire HD tablets.
 That was manageable since most of these promotions were related to Amazon’s Kindle bookstore.
 However, on smartphones, this would extend to other marketers, and while some people may enjoy checking these promotions out, many will not.
 You even have to unlock your phone to dismiss them, according to Amazon’s news release.

 To make matters worse, it’s unclear whether Amazon’s ad-service framework will slow down Android version updates.
 The mobile operating system is fragmented enough already, and Amazon’s additions could make a bad situation worse.
-As it stands now, when Google releases a new version of Android, manufacturers and carriers have to roll out updates, which typically takes months, if not a year.
-Would these devices take even longer if Amazon needs to issue an update as well?
+As it stands now, when Google releases a new version of

 When we asked, an Amazon representative gave us a rather vague response: “We expect Blu and Motorola to release software updates as they are available.
 Apps will update via Google Play and Amazon Underground.”

 Unfortunately, buying unlocked devices just isn’t a path most consumers take.

 Granted, Amazon is still letting you buy the phone without these special offers, just like you can for Kindle devices, but you’ll see the same retail price as everywhere else.
 That’s fine, and choice is always a good thing, but ad-stuffed phones set a scary precedent: What happens if other retailers start loading up lovely unlocked devices with tons of ads and apps, and don’t offer ad-free versions?

 Will Best Buy pre-install its app if you buy a device from them?
 Will Walmart include Walmart Pay?
 There may be ways around these services, like flashing a custom Android ROM, but the average consumer won’t know about it.